AHeroicLlama/Mappalachia/Docs/Developer/IconExtraction.md

-# Extracting Map Marker icons
+# Extracting map marker icons & generating plot icons

 ### Prerequisites and assumptions
 * You have already [built the database](Preprocessor.md)